How Much Does A New Patio Cost? | Checkatrade

 Raised patio

 If you want to create a seamless transition from the inside of your property to your outdoor space, a raised patio is a great option, providing an alternative to wooden decking.
-Here are the pros and cons of a raised patio.
+Below we look at the pros and cons of a raised patio.

 Two tone concrete patio